 *The essays must be double spaced.

 *One entry per person.
-Essays must be submitted by August 31st, 2014, no later than11:59 PM, Eastern Standard Time.
-The Rumi Forum has the right to change the contest deadline when deemed appropriate.
+Essays must be submitted by February 1st, 2016, no later than 11:59 PM, Eastern Standard Time.
+(Organizers have the right to change the contest deadline).

-* All submitted essays will become the property of the Rumi Forum.
+* All submitted essays will become the property of the organizers.